intrudir/domainExtractor/README.md

 ![image](https://user-images.githubusercontent.com/24526564/85907913-27b63a80-b7e1-11ea-8d8b-c887a19d61ca.png)

-It will add them to the final file as well as log just the new ones to a file with the date and time.
+It will add them to the final file and log just the new ones to logs/newdomains.{target}.txt

 ![image](https://user-images.githubusercontent.com/24526564/85908016-706df380-b7e1-11ea-8986-fe96181c6b6d.png)